inspecta/youtube-replica-review/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- A big thank you to Microverse.

 ## 📝 License